hello-robot/stretch_hardware_guides/docs/battery_maintenance_guide_re2.md

 ### Checking the Battery Charge

 The battery charger LEDs provide an approximate indicator of battery charge when it is in 12V AGM mode.
+Batteries are 100% fully charge when the green LED is not fading in and out.

 ![alt_text](images/genius10_100pct.png)